JVP15/MOReL/README.md

 ## :x: Dataset

 The MOReL algorithm was trained and tested using 4 environments: HalfCheetah-v2, Hopper-v2, Walker2D-v2, and ~~Headcrab~~ Ant-v2.
 5 datasets were generated for each environment (see section 5 on [page 7](https://arxiv.org/pdf/2005.05951.pdf#page=7) for a breakdown of how they were created).
 Each dataset contains 1,000,000 timesteps.
 The paper used a partially trained policy π to generate the dataset.
-This policy was trained using a model-based natural policy gradeint (NPG) algorithm from [https://sites.google.com/view/mbrl-game](https://sites.google.com/view/mbrl-game)

-* ☑️ Implement the policy training algorithm (doesn't work for HalfCheetah-v2)
+* :heavy_check_mark: Implement the policy training algorithm (doesn't work for HalfCheetah-v2)
-* ☑️ Train the collection policy (see see section 5 on [page 7](https://arxiv.org/pdf/2005.05951.pdf#page=7) for a breakdown on how the policy was trained).
+* :heavy_check_mark: Train the collection policy (see see section 5 on [page 7](https://arxiv.org/pdf/2005.05951.pdf#page=7) for a breakdown on how the policy was trained).
 Collection policies trained for Hopper-v2, Walker2d-v2, and Ant-v2 using the TRPO implementation in Stable Baselines3 Contrib.
 Saved policies are stored in 'trained_policies'
-* :x: Create the datasets (due to time and resource constraints, we may not recreate all of the datasets from the paper)
+* :construction: Create the datasets.
+Currently only have Ant-v2 Pure dataset

 ## :x: Planning

 The policy used in the MOReL paper plans using the dynamics model and the USAD.
 It is trained using a model-based NPG algorithm from [https://sites.google.com/view/mbrl-game](https://sites.google.com/view/mbrl-game).

-* :x: Implement the policy training algorithm (this is the same as the task in the Dataset section)
+* :x: Implement the policy training algorithm
 * :x: Train the policy